10 Steps for Planning a Successful Website

 Every website regardless of its purpose needs to have a privacy policy.
 As a website design agency, we tend to notice small things on websites that may not be obvious to regular browsers.
 It’s alarming how many websites in Australia don’t have a privacy policy.

-privacy policy is a statement or legal document (in privacy law) that discloses some or all of the ways a party gathers, uses, discloses, and manages a customer or client’s data. – Wikipedia.
+A privacy policy is a statement or legal document (in privacy law) that discloses some or all of the ways a party gathers, uses, discloses, and manages a customer or client’s data. – Wikipedia.

 If you are building an online store, check out Shopify’s Free Privacy Policy Generator.